ap0calypse/whistle/README.md

         - a lot of bugfixes for sure
         - shuffle by artist/album
         - equalizer presets
-        - per-song/album-equalizer (meaning the equalizer settings can be saved for each title/album/artist)
         - color support
         - tab completition
         - mp3 tag write support